A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

-\paragraph{Interpretation of uncertainty is model dependent} Moreover, past literature as well as our overview indicate the influence of specific design choices on the nature of the modeled uncertainty~\citep{der2009aleatory}.
-For instance, the expected entropy w.r.t. a stochastic parameter variable should represent the aleatoric uncertainty (Equation~(\ref{eq:uncdec})).
+\paragraph{Model dependency} Moreover, past literature as well as our overview indicate the influence of specific design choices on the nature of the modeled uncertainty~\citep{der2009aleatory}.
+For instance, the expected entropy w.r.t. a stochastic parameter variable is often assumed to represent the epistemic uncertainty as shown in Equation~(\ref{eq:uncdec}).
 However, when employing generative models, this behavior changes.
-The latent (feature) stochasticity variable is employed to model the aleatoric uncertainty.
-Hence, the remaining uncertainty, i.e. epistemic, is encapsulated in the expected entropy w.r.t. this latent variable (Equation~(\ref{eq:uncdecgen})).
-Hence, the calibration network of the GAN-based CAR model of \citet{kassapis_calibrated_2021} (discussed in Section~\ref{subsubsec:GAN}) actually quantified the epistemic rather than aleatoric uncertainty.
-This is dependency is also demonstrated by the conflicting ideas on uncertainty encapsulated with TTA~\citep{wang2019aleatoric,ayhan2022test, zhang2022epistemic, wang2019automatic, rakic2024tyche, kahl2024values, hu_supervised_2022, whitbread2022uncertainty, roshanzamir2023inter}.
-The key message thus far is that, after selecting the type of uncertainty to model, it is equally important to carefully choose the appropriate method for its representation, as confusion and misunderstandings can cause deviation from the targeted uncertainty type.
+As argued by \citet{kahl2024values}, the predictive uncertainty can be decomposed as